ORGANIC CHEMISTRY 2

 Hence, overall reaction.

-Fridel crafit acylation is the electrophilic substitution reaction between benzene and acyl compounds under presence of lewis acid catalyst aromatic ketone.
+Friedel-Craft acylation is the electrophilic substitution reaction between benzene and acyl compounds under presence of Lewis acid catalyst to give aromatic ketone.

 Generally;